• Skip to primary navigation

 Typically, a Screwdriver is 1 part vodka to 2 parts orange juice.
 But I’m a little bit of a lightweight.
 So I use a little more orange juice.

-If you like it a little stronger, just cut back on the amount of orange juice.
+If you prefer to use measurements, follow this recipe.
+And if you like it a little stronger, just cut back on the amount of orange juice a little.

 Woman pouring orange juice into a glass full of ice and vodka.

-Keep in mind that a jigger is usually about 1 1/2 ounces on one side and either 1/2 or 3/4 ounces on the other side.
+Keep in mind that a jigger can be different measurements depending on which one you use.
 So just make sure you know the measurements of the jigger you will be using.

 Woman stirring a cocktail with orange juice.